BL 5.5-inch medium gun: History

-All 5.5 guns were manufactured in the UK.
+All 5.5-inch guns were manufactured in the UK.

 Description

-There were four marks of 5.5 inch ordnance, although only three and, after World War II, four entered service, and the differences were only minor.
+There were four marks of 5.5 inch ordnance, three of which entered service during World War II and the fourth after; differences between them were only minor.
 There were two marks of carriage where the differences were greater use of welding and less of riveting.
 The carriages were identical to those used with Ordnance BL 4.5 inch Mark 2.
 No limber was ever used and the gun fired with its wheels in contact with the ground.